HakimAlh/DevBranch--ReCoded-/README.md

 Also a Profile and Search feature as well as search filter feature to search for solutions you specifically want.

-## Why is it named DevsBranch?
+## Why is it named Eunoia?
-DevsBranch is named the way it is because just like GitHub's branches.
-We have branches of Developers, and we 'push' codes or solutions to other developers to 'pull'.
-It was named
-DevelopersBranch but I shortened it to DevsBranch.
+Eunoia is named the way it is because it means beautiful thinking, good will to all or wanting to help.
+It's catchy and has a meaning that supports what this application is about!

 ## Why did you choose this kind of app for the project?
 Because I see how a lot of developers use websites such as 'Stack Overflow' and I take inspiration.
 I love to work on something that'll benefit other developers and even non-developers.
 Sharing their thoughts and sharing problems others can help solving brings a really nice community.
 Which is why I chose to go with something with the inspiration of a 'Coding Forum'.